JKamue/SocketLibrary/README.md

   }
 }
 ```
+The PacketDescription tag is optional.
+If set it provides the additional information in the console when debugging is enabled.

 ### Client code
 The client is a simple console project.
 It is going to create a new instance of the text class and will send it to the server: